eromatiya/A-Personal-Arch-Installation-Guide/README.md

 Arch changed a lot of things in packaging like removing a lot of packages in base group.
 I will mostly forgot those yet again, so I need this guide for myself.

 I'm using GPT and systemd-boot in my installation.
+My system is `Lenovo X230`, so this guide will not provide the installation of proprietary drivers. **🖕, Nvidia** - Linus Torvalds.

 ### Set the keyboard layout
 The default console keymap is US.
 Available layouts can be listed with: